sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/file-formats/csv.md

 # CSV file format

 **CSV** is the most basic file format for storing tabular data, where all values are strings and are separated by a delimiter (typically a comma).
-`dlt` uses it for specific use cases - mostly for performance and compatibility reasons.
+`data_load_tool` uses it for specific use cases - mostly for performance and compatibility reasons.

 Internally, we use two implementations:
 - **pyarrow** CSV writer - a very fast, multithreaded writer for [Arrow tables](../verified-sources/arrow-pandas.md)